lisaong/katacoda-scenarios/docker/step2.md

 </pre>

-Note that you don't have to click Save, the editor will automatically save the file.
+Note that you don't have to click Save, the editor will automatically save the file as you write it.

 #### Create the docker image

-Once the `Dockerfile` is completed, create the docker image.
-Replace `myusername` with an account name (no spaces or special characters) for yourself.
-We won't be uploading this to Docker Hub, so you can pick any name for now.

-`v1` is the version number.

-`docker build -t myusername/acdfortune:v1 .`{{execute}}
+Once you've finished writing the `Dockerfile`, enter the Docker command to build the image in the Terminal.

+Tag your image with your Docker Hub account name, your image name and a version.

 #### Run the docker image

-`docker run -d myusername/acdfortune:v1`{{execute}}

-The docker container will be listening on port 8080.
-You can visit it via the URL: https://[[CLIENT_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/
+Run the image that you have just built.
+Call it acdfortune.
+Bind the container’s port to 8080 on the host.

+#### View the running container

+Enter the Docker command to view your container in the Terminal.

-#### Delete the docker image
+#### Test the docker

-As an exercise, see if you can figure out how to:
-* list running docker containers
+Test the deployed application by clicking this link: https://[[CLIENT_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/

-* stop the docker container
+#### Delete the container

-* delete the docker container
+Enter the Docker command(s) to delete the `acdfortune` container in the Terminal.

-You may find the reference documentation helpful: https://docs.docker.com/engine/reference/commandline/cli/
+#### Upload to DockerHub

+Share your image with the world.
+Push your image to Docker Hub.